Gizo, Solomon Islands: World War II

 In 1942, the islands were occupied by imperial Japanese troops.

 Gizo was the operating base for Robert Ballard's The Search for Kennedy's PT 109, which was a National Geographic Channel television special.
 The son of Eroni Kumana, who was one of the two natives that found the shipwrecked Lt.
 John F. Kennedy and his surviving men, lives on the island.
 The three islands, Plum Pudding, Olasana, and Naru, that were visited by the Patrol torpedo boat PT 109 survivors lie just to the southeast of Ghizo island.

 The 2007 Solomon Islands earthquake

-On 2 April 2007 Gizo was hit by a tsunami caused by the 8.1 magnitude earthquake centred only 25 miles from the town.
-Now known as the 2007 Solomon Islands earthquake the final official death total throughout the Western Province and Choiseul was 52.
+On 2 April 2007, Gizo was hit by a tsunami caused by the 8.1 magnitude earthquake centred only 25 miles from the town.
+Now known as the 2007 Solomon Islands earthquake, the final official death total throughout the Western Province and Choiseul was 52.
 The tsunami hit during daylight hours, giving people warning to seek higher ground, as the tide withdrew in advance of the wall of water.
-Ten metre-high waves hit nearby Sasamunga (to the north-east of Gizo on the island of Choiseul), destroying houses, food gardens and a hospital.
+Ten foot-high waves hit nearby Sasamunga (to the north-east of Gizo on the island of Choiseul), destroying houses, food gardens and a hospital.